fiveinfinity/flatiron-reddit/README.md

 Render index, show pages with jquery using serializer (rendering posts) Refactor Sort and Search for jquery, and refactor sort to a JS method

-Work on Unique Categories, from Faker, but so a user can't create a category that already exists.

 Wishlist:
 Change routes to category/name vs category/id, and users/profile/username (if user creates a username), otherwise an email.